nspcc-dev/neo-go/docs/stateroots.md

 NeoGo supports state validation using N3 stateroots and can also act as state validator (run state validation service).

-All NeoGo nodes always calculate MPT root hash for data stored by contracts, unlike in Neo Legacy this behavior can't be turned off.
-They also process stateroot messages broadcasted through the network and save validated signatures from them if state root hash specified there matches the one signed by validators (or shouts loud in the log if it doesn't, because it should be the same).
+All NeoGo nodes always calculate MPT root hash for data stored by contracts.
+Unlike in Neo Legacy, this behavior can't be turned off.
+They also process stateroot messages broadcasted through the network and save validated signatures from them if the state root hash specified there matches the one signed by validators (or shouts loud in the log if it doesn't because it should be the same).

 ## State validation service